So the Final Battle

 - The Lord of the Rings (movie version).
 Although it's right in the prologue rather than the end of the movie, death for Sauron basically means becoming the exploding man.

 - And his actual death at the end of Return of the King, a shockwave explosion that collapses the foundations of Mordor.

 - And of course there's the more understated, but no less satisfying, implosion of The Witch-King near the end of Return of the King.

-- The T-1000's death in Terminator 2 is a notable example of a Shape Shifter Swan Song, but it becomes even more spectacular when the T-1000 starts to do things like split into two heads, form into a mouth, and invert that mouth as it tries to save itself.
+- The T-1000's death in Terminator 2: Judgment Day is a notable example of a Shape Shifter Swan Song, but it becomes even more spectacular when the T-1000 starts to do things like split into two heads, form into a mouth, and invert that mouth as it tries to save itself.

 - It's not enough for sunlight to just kill Gremlins.
 It has to melt them alive.

 - The Emperor's death in Return of the Jedi was like this.

 - War of the Colossal Beast is a literal example.
 The entire film was shot in black and white EXCEPT for the title character's climactic death.

 - Voldemort's death in the Harry Potter and the Deathly Hallows second movie.
 His disintegration was original to the film because he just drops dead in the book.

 - Vampires in Blade disintegrate when they are killed.
 And in the sequel, Reapers get an even more spectacular disintegration with blue light.